PronouncedSoda/Autonomous-Damage-Assessment-Drone/README.md

 Data Processing & Fusion | Python	| Main logic for autonomy, sensor data integration, and multi-view result fusion.
 Sensor Communication | MicroPython or C++ (Arduino Core)	| Firmware for the ESP32 to read sensors and send data via Wi-Fi.

-# PCB & Hardware Design: A Pragmatic Approach
+# F. PCB & Hardware Design: A Pragmatic Approach
 The goal wasn't to reinvent the wheel, but to create a **robust**, **lightweight**, and **low-cost** module that would give our commercial Parrot Anafi the "senses" it needed for indoor autonomy.
 The drone's own sensors are great for outdoor flight, but not for precise, close-quarters inspection.
 Here is the step-by-step design logic, traceable to the paper.

 1. Defining the Sensory Requirements